Finding the best cheap wireless headphones (under $70) is hard with all the available options. And it takes time.

 A few products were close to making our list, with excellent Bluetooth technology, but were just slightly lacking in some areas.

-- Audio quality can’t compare to more expensive headphones
+- The sound quality is about average at this price point.
+It can’t compare to more expensive headphones.

 - You don’t get the latest features and technology (companion app with EQ presets, adaptable noise cancellation, USB type C charging, etc.)

 - Older wireless headphones mean more power consumption and less reliable wireless connectivity, though the latest version 5.0, is common.

 What You’re Giving up with Cheap Wireless Headphones

 - The best Bluetooth codecs like aptX, aptX HD, LDAC since manufacturers have to pay license money, which increases production cost.